Welcome to Fifth Grade!

 B.S. in Elementary Education from Rockford College

 Mrs. Lozdoski joined the Keith faculty as the Grade 5 teacher in 2013.
-She has teaching endorsements in elementary education, language arts, and business education.
-She is currently pursuing her Master’s Degree in Curriculum and Instruction in Reading through Concordia University, Portland.
-She has previously taught at a Rockford-area charter school and has extensive experience designing instructional programs that are personalized to the learning styles of her students.
-She has served as a dance instructor, volunteered with the Girl Scouts, and has been an enrichment tutor.
-She enjoys reading, traveling, and family time.
+She has a B.S. in Elementary Education from Rockford University with additional teaching endorsements in language arts and business education.
+She earned a Master’s Degree in Curriculum and Instruction with an emphasis in Reading from Concordia University, Portland.
+She has extensive experience designing instructional programs that are personalized to the learning styles of her students.
+She has served on the faculties of Rockford Dance Company and Rockford University as a dance instructor, volunteered with the Girl Scouts, and is currently an enrichment tutor.
+She is also a Cougar Quest supervisor and the Upper School Yearbook Adviser.
+Her most recent project has been creating a not-for-profit organization for grief support.
+She enjoys reading, dancing, traveling, and family time.